kiboschool/course-programming-2/src/revision/w1-oop-intro/exercises.md

 ```

 Recall that the `__str__` method needs to **return** a string, not print it!

+Once you've convinced yourself that your code is correct.
+Run `python3 test.py`: You should pass 2/7 tests

 ### Step 3: Depositing to the account (2 points)
 At this point, we have stressed Mehdi enough with an empty bank account.
 Let's build a way to put some money in it.